Gautier30/iot-ReyVai/Pair_Folder/Labs/Week_4/Readme.md

 We want to demonstrate different ways we can communicate between devices using mqtt.
 We will measure the temperature but this can be done using the light sensor the same way.

-    List of tools used, including:
-        MQTT client(s) installed on each laptop
-        IoTempower gateway
-        2 Wemos D1 Minis
-        the tripler board
-        the dallas temperature shield
-        and the relay shield:

 ## Communication Examples

-We have 3 examples with increasing complexity.
-Example 1 for basic communication between 2 laptops.
-Example 2 for simulating a temperature sensor and an ac being turned on based on the temperature reading.
-Example 3 uses an actual temperature sensor and a relay.
+We have 3 examples with increasing complexity:

+- Example 1 for basic communication between 2 laptops.
+- Example 2 for simulating a temperature sensor and an ac being turned on based on the temperature reading.
+- Example 3 uses an actual temperature sensor and a relay.

-**Example 1**: Sending messages between two laptops
+## Example 1: Sending messages between two laptops

+Tools used:
+- MQTT client(s) installed on each laptop
+- IoTempower gateway

 We installed mosquitto using
 > sudo apt install mosquitto